privacyidea/privacyidea/doc/installation/index.rst

    apt-get install privacyidea-appliance privacyidea-radius

 which will setup a system containing everything.
-It also provides a tool to easily configure privacyIDEA, add administrators and manage your RADIUS clients.
+It also provides a tool to easily configure privacyIDEA, manage your RADIUS clients and create and restore backups.

 To take closer look at this tool read :ref:`privacyidea-setup`.